qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-oracle-cloud-infrastructure.md

 ![hybrid-cloud-oracle-cloud-infrastructure-tutorial](/blog/hybrid-cloud-oracle-cloud-infrastructure/hybrid-cloud-oracle-cloud-infrastructure-tutorial.png)

 We created a comprehensive tutorial to show how to leverage the benefits of Qdrant Hybrid Cloud on OCI and build AI applications with a focus on data sovereignty.
-This use case is focused on building a RAG system for FAQ, leveraging the strengths of **Qdrant Hybrid Cloud**, [Oracle](https://www.linkedin.com/company/oracle/) Cloud Infrastructure (OCI), [Cohere](https://www.linkedin.com/company/cohere-ai/) models, and [Langchain](https://www.langchain.com/).
-This step-by-step guide illustrates how to route incoming customer questions efficiently - either trying to answer them directly or redirecting them for human intervention while keeping the sensitive data within your premises.
+This use case is focused on building a RAG system for FAQ, leveraging the strengths of Qdrant Hybrid Cloud for vector search, Oracle Cloud Infrastructure (OCI) as a managed Kubernetes provider, Cohere models for embedding, and LangChain as a framework.

 [Try the Tutorial](/documentation/tutorials/natural-language-search-oracle-cloud-infrastructure-cohere-langchain/)

 Deploying Qdrant Hybrid Cloud on Oracle Cloud Infrastructure only takes a few minutes due to the seamless Kubernetes-native integration.
 You can get started by following these three steps:

-1. **Hybrid Cloud Activation**: Start by signing into your [Qdrant Cloud account](https://qdrant.to/cloud) and activate ‘Hybrid Cloud’.
+1. **Hybrid Cloud Activation**: Start by signing into your [Qdrant Cloud account](https://qdrant.to/cloud) and activate **Hybrid Cloud**.

 2. **Cluster Integration**: In the Hybrid Cloud section, add your OCI Kubernetes clusters as a Hybrid Cloud Environment.